hashicorp/terraform-website/content/source/docs/enterprise/getting-started/policies.html.md

 main = rule { true }
 ```

 Later, you can switch `true` to `false` to see how a "FAIL" during a policy check can affect your run.
-You can find many more examples in our [Example policies doc](../sentinel/examples.html).
+You can find many more examples in our [Example Policies section](../sentinel/examples.html).

 ## What Happens in a New Policy